-Tuberculomas or tuberculous granulomas are a well defined focal mass that results from Mycobacterium tuberculosis infection, and is one of several morphological forms of tuberculous disease.
-Tuberculomas occur most commonly in the brain (see: CNS tuberculosis) and the lung (see: pulmonary tuberculosis).
+Tuberculomas or tuberculous granulomas are well defined focal masses that result from Mycobacterium tuberculosis infection and are one of the more severe morphological forms of tuberculosis.
+Tuberculomas most commonly occur in the brain (see: CNS tuberculosis) and the lung (see: pulmonary tuberculosis).

 Histologically it consists of a central core of caseating necrosis with a surrounding wall of a florid granulomatous reaction containing Langhans giant cells, epithelioid histiocytes and lymphocytes.
 Unlike tuberculous abscesses, organisms are uncommon or absent, and acute inflammatory infiltrate is not a prominent feature.